dyslab/spy-sample/README.md

 [![Powered by Scrapy](./assets/powered-by-scrapy.svg)](https://scrapy.org/) &nbsp;&nbsp;[![Github license](./assets/license-MIT.svg)](./LICENSE)

 ***NOTE: The project is ONLY FOR LEARNING, TEST and EDUCATIONAL PURPOSE.
-It is NOT dedicated to be used as a practised part for certain specific purpose.***
+It is NOT dedicated to be used as a practical part for certain specific purpose.***

 ## Development framework: